Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 ### Events with groups

-You can also use `track` to set event-level groups.
+You can also use `logEvent` to set event-level groups.
 With event-level groups, the group designation applies only to the specific event being logged, and doesn't persist on the user.

 ```java
 Event event = New Event('Button Clicked', 'test_user_id');